aymanfarhat/the-brush-up/README.md

 ## Setup Instructions

 You need to have Python 3 installed.
-Then install the dependencies in your virtualenv via:
-`pip install -r requirements.txt`
+Then install the dependencies in your virtualenv via `pip install -r requirements.txt`

 ## Table of contents